wassermanlab/IBVL/Nextflow_script/GPCC_version/Mitochondria_pipeline.md

 	-O ${bam_MT.simpleName}_Mutect2.vcf.gz
   ```

-  ### LiftOver the variants called with the shifted reference
+  ### Shift back the variants in the control region and merge the variants for one sample

   From GATK best practices website : 3 steps.

 1. Liftover the output VCF files.
 Tools involved: LiftoverVcf - This step returns the variant calls back to the standard numbering system with the original alignment (OA) tags.
 2. Combine the variant calls from the control region with the non-control region.
 Tools involved: MergeVcf - This step merges the output VCF file for the control region (BAM aligned to shifted reference) with the VCF file for the non-control region into a single variant file.
 3. Merge stats files for output VCFs.
 Tools Involved: Mutect2- MergeMutectStats - This step merges the stats file for the variant calls of the control region with the stats file for the variant calls of the non-control region.

 From BioRXiv paper : Variants called on the shifted reference were mapped back to standard coordinates (Picard LiftOver) and combined with variants from the non-control region.

+  **LiftOver the variants called with the shifted reference using [LiftOverVcf](https://gatk.broadinstitute.org/hc/en-us/articles/360036347792-LiftoverVcf-Picard-)**

   ```
 singularity exec -B /mnt/common/DATABASES/REFERENCES/ -B /mnt/scratch/SILENT/Act3/ -B /mnt/common/SILENT/Act3/ /mnt/common/SILENT/Act3/singularity/gatk4-4.2.0.sif \